vyhyb/imptube/README.md

 - pandas

 ## Installation
-The library is currently not part of pip nor conda.
+It is currently not possible to install this library using pip or conda.

 ## Usage
 The library currently provides two way to perform a measurement.